-This new report reflects on the outcomes of Rootz into Food Growing, the collaborative project to understand and reduce barriers to entry into social enterprise food growing.
+The new report reflects on the outcomes of Rootz into Food Growing collaboration, which set out to understand and reduce barriers to entry into social enterprise food growing.
 It calls for new spaces for BPOC growers to come together and a Black-led accredited training programme for growers.

-This report was entirely written and edited by Zahra Dalilah with the support of the RiFG team, and as such does not necessarily represent the views and opinions of Sustain.
-Capital Growth was able to support the production of this report as part of Sustain’s wider commitment to support Black and People of Colour lead organisations.
-In this instance, this was made possible thanks to our funders, City Bridge Trust.
+The report was entirely written and edited by Zahra Dalilah with the support of the RiFG team, and as such does not necessarily represent the views and opinions of Sustain.
+Capital Growth supported the production of this report as part of Sustain’s wider commitment to support Black and People of Colour lead organisations.
+In this instance, this was made possible thanks to our funders, City Bridge Foundation.

 Capital Growth: We believe everyone should have the opportunity to grow food as part of a healthy, resilient food system and we are working with our network of growers in London to make this happen.